amirmirhosseini/Control-Automation-Instrumentation/Linear-Control-Systems/README.md

-# Linear Control Systems - University of Tehran (Winter-1404)
+# Linear Control Systems - University of Tehran (Winter 2025)

 This repository contains the assignments, analytical derivations, and MATLAB simulations for the **Linear Control Systems** course at the **University of Tehran**.